markikollasch/book-template/README.md

 This is a [Pandoc metadata block](http://pandoc.org/MANUAL.html#metadata-blocks), so other data can be put in there as well.

-All of the files in `src` that end with the extension `.md` will be compiled into the final text.
+All of the files in `src` that end with the extensions `.md` or `.txt` will be compiled into the final text.
-They'll be added in alphabetical order.
-To keep your text in order, it is recommended to prefix all of the files with numbers.
+To keep your text in order, it is recommended to prefix all of the files with numbers, as they will be processed in alphabetical order.
 Other files will be excluded unless the build process includes them specifically.

 A common way to structure the text is to put each chapter in one file,